Joshndroid/TypeText/README.md

 TypeText expands supported tokens immediately before typing.
 Dates and times use the computer's local time zone, and a queued snippet chain shares one timestamp.
 Stored snippet text is not modified.
-In the snippet editor, use the **Tokens** menu next to the title field to insert a token at the body cursor.
+In the snippet editor, use the **Tokens** menu in the Snippet Details header to insert a token at the body cursor.

 | Token | Output format | Example |
 |---|---|---|